kacpersaw/yascp/README.md

 # Yet Another ScreenCloud Plugin

-YASCP plugin allows you to upload your screens to own server by sftp.
+YASCP plugin allows you to upload your screens to own server by sftp or ftp.
 YASCP creates dirs (year/month/day) and then upload your image to it.
 YASCP generates unique screen name.

 ###Installation
 **ScreenCloud** -> **Preferences** -> **Online Services** -> **More Services** -> **Mirror: Other** -> Paste this URL: [YASCP plugin-list.xml](https://raw.githubusercontent.com/kacpersaw/yascp/master/plugin-list.xml)